 & ADA 508

-in addition to multiple CA Government Codes
+, in addition to multiple CA Government Codes

-require all online content to be 100% accessible to all students and all video captions to be 100% accurate.
+, require all online content to be accessible to all students and that all video captions be accurate.
 Per CA State and RCCD’s Chancellors’ mandates, RCCD faculty are responsible to ensure that all course content and materials meet these standards.
 Some students may need additional accommodations and assistance from both their instructor and DSS/DRC support staff.
 District DE is here to help faculty improve the accessibility of their course content; please contact the

-for ways we can help you fix your content.
+for ways we can help you improve the accessibility of your content.

 We highly recommend making copyright materials available by linking official library resources rather than uploading files directly into your Canvas course.
 This method has the benefits of: